Skip to content

 8. Whale “vomit” is used to make perfumes & is very expensive

-A Blue Whale’s diet comprises krills (Shrimp-like creatures) and can eat up to 40 million krill per day.
+A Blue Whale’s diet comprises krill (Shrimp-like creatures), and it can eat up to 40 million krill per day.

 But just like any warm-blooded mammal, it sometimes vomits.